kevinveenbirkenbach/cymais/roles/pc-developer-tools-java/README.md

 You may customize this role by adding additional Java development tools or adjusting configurations to better suit your specific development needs.

 ## Support and Contributions
-For support, feedback, or contributions to this role, such as adding more Java-related tools or enhancing the setup process, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions to this role, such as adding more Java-related tools or enhancing the setup process, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the Java development environment setup are highly encouraged.